Resources

 Astigmatism

 This is caused not by the length of the eye, but the shape.
 The normal cornea is shaped like a ball.
 An astigmatic eye, however, takes a football-like shape.
 The result is that objects are not focused into a single image.
-Vision is blurred and distorted.
-Most commonly, people with nearsightedness also suffer from astigmatism.
+Vision is blurred and distorted at both near and distance without their glasses.

 Presbyopia